mclellac/hurl/README.md

 The command accepts the following flags:

 `--akamai-pragma`: Send Akamai Pragma debug headers with the request.
 `-H`, `--header` value: Add a custom header to the request (e.g., -H "Accept: application/json").
-This flag can be specified multiple times.
 `-I`, `--head`: Perform an HTTP HEAD request instead of GET.
 This overrides the -X flag if both are used.
 `-k`, `--insecure`: Allow connections to SSL sites without verifying the server certificate.
 `-L`, `--location`: Follow HTTP redirects (responses with 3xx status codes).
 Default behavior is not to follow redirects.
 `-X`, `--request` string: Specify the request method to use (e.g., POST, PUT, DELETE). (default: "GET") `-v`, `--verbose`: Enable verbose output.
-This prints detailed connection information, TLS handshake details, request headers (>), andresponse headers (<) to standard error (stderr) with coloring.
-Standard header output to stdout is suppressed in verbose mode.
+This prints detailed connection information.
 `--help`: Display this help message.

 ## Configuration